ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 GraphQL Playground is an interactive editor for testing out your GraphQL queries, accessible through your web browser.

 Using Playground is straight forward (just try it!).
-The query editor supports code completion based on the current model, which is also available in the sidebar navigation containing two tabs (*Docs* and *Schema*).
-Those two list all operations available in the API.
+The query editor supports code completion based on the current model.
+The model is also available in the sidebar navigation containing two tabs (*Docs* and *Schema*).
+These tabs list all operations available in the API.
 The Playground allows you to quickly familiarize yourself with the API, perform example operations, and send your first queries.

 [The playground is available here](https://contracting-extest-clientapi-graphql.azurewebsites.net/graphql/playground/)